StanislavaAngelova/Stanislava-Angelova-employees/README.md

 # Stanislava-Angelova-employees
 This ASP.NET Core MVC application calculates which two employees have worked together on common projects for the longest total time.
-It includes CSV upload, full validation, clean error reporting, and a user-friendly interface.
+It includes CSV upload, validation, clean error reporting, and a user-friendly interface.

 # Features
 - Upload a CSV file containing employee project assignments
-- Full validation of:
+- Validation of:
 	- Missing columns
 	- Invalid dates
 	- Overlapping project periods